TencentCloud/chat-uikit-flutter/tencent_cloud_chat/README.md

 6. **New Features**: Enjoy new features like a grid-style avatar, redesigned forwarding panel, group member selector, and a new message long-press menu.

 7. **Modular Packages**: Components are broken down into **modular packages**, allowing for on-demand imports and reducing unnecessary bloat.
-Each modular package supports built-in navigation transitions.
+Each modular package supports built-in navigation.
 For instance, you can automatically navigate from a Conversation to a Message to start a chat, without the need to manually instantiate multiple pages and handle the transitions yourself.
 This greatly simplifies the complexity of development and integration.

 8. **Developer-friendly Design**: We've introduced a more unified, standardized component parameter design, clearer code naming, and more detailed comments to make development easier and more efficient.